Entire Contents Copyright © 2021 CBH

 As he researched possibilities for training, Weicong corresponded with several harpsichord makers on three continents.
 He found the means to come to Sydney: After completing his Master’s in March 2012, he was accepted on full scholarship for his PHD in music acoustics at UNSW, where he has been researching at the lab since July 2012.
 Weicong completed his thesis titled The physics of playing clarinet and saxophone: how players control articulation and timbre in June 2016.

 During this time, Weicong would usually spend a day a week at the harpsichord workshop, finding new delight in each visit.
 There were not only the facets of the craft learn, but also the business.
 He was constantly amazed at the number and variety of instruments that pass through Peakhurst, each one adding to his experience.
 There were many skills to learn, from moving and tuning, to repair, voicing and regulation.

-Interest in the harpsichord is rapidly growing in mainland China, and there are now teachers in Beijing and Wuhan.
-Weicong’s involvement in the Chinese microblogging service Weibo (新浪微博) is pivotal in educating music lovers and aiding their appreciation of good harpsichords and their music.
+Interest in the harpsichord is rapidly growing in mainland China, and there are now teachers in Beijing, Shanghai, Wuhan and Xi’an.
+Weicong’s involvement in the Chinese microblogging service Weibo (新浪微博) and Wechat groups (微信) is pivotal in educating music lovers and aiding their appreciation of good harpsichords and their music.